PeterChauYEG/codeChallange/README.md

 - the earlist and latest violation date for each category.

 ## Setup
+- run `npm install` in a command prompt
 - run `npm start` in a command prompt
 - a readout should be rendered to the command prompt